luslab/luslab.github.io/_docs/nextflow/intro.md

 If you need a pipeline to process a particular type of data, please check [our nf-core wiki page](...) first.

-If there is no pipeline for your data in the nf-core collection, or you are setting up your own project, then you will need to right some Nextflow code!
+If there is no pipeline for your data in the nf-core collection, or you are setting up your own project (and hence need to organise your data processing in a reproducible way), then you will need to right some Nextflow code!

 **Please make sure you use the DSL2 syntax when conding in Nextflow!**